 Schedule K-1.
-Report in box 15 of Schedule K-1 each partner's distributive share of other rental real estate credits using code G. If you are reporting each partner's distributive share of only one type of rental real estate credit under code G enter the code with an asterisk (G\) and the dollar amount in the entry space in box 15 and attach a statement that shows "Box 15, Code G," and type of credit.
-If you are reporting multiple types of rental real estate credit under code G, enter the code with an asterisk (G\) and enter a "STMT" in the entry space in box 15 and attach a statement that shows "Box 15, Code G," and the type and dollar amount of the credits.
+Report in box 15 of Schedule K-1 each partner's distributive share of other rental real estate credits using code D. If you are reporting each partner's distributive share of only one type of rental real estate credit under code D. enter the code with an asterisk (D) and the dollar amount in the entry space in box 15 and attach a statement that shows "Box 15, Code D," and type of credit.
+If you are reporting multiple types of rental real estate credit under code D, enter the code with an asterisk (D) and enter "STMT" in the entry space in box 15 and attach a statement that shows "Box 15, Code D," and the type and dollar amount of the credits.
 If the partnership has credits from more than one rental real estate activity, identify on the attached statement the amount of each type of credit for each separate activity.
 See Passive Activity Reporting Requirements on page 13.